CIL and Affordable Housing Contributions

 - Submit the Form 1: CIL Additional Information with your planning application for validation.
 This form ensures the Council has sufficient information to determine whether the development is liable and the charges associated are accurately calculated.

 - Submit Form 2: Assumption of Liability detailing the party responsible for paying the CIL charge.
 The Council would strongly encourage this form to be submitted at the beginning of the application process to ensure that there is no delay on any relief that may be applicable.
 If liability has not been assumed prior to commencement, then the liability will automatically transfer to the landowner, and a surcharge will be applied.

 - If the development meets the criteria for CIL exemption or relief, you will need to submit the appropriate form (see links to forms below).

 - Once planning permission has been granted and you have a commencement date, complete and return Form 6: Commencement Notice.
 If the development commences prior to submitting this notice, surcharges will be applied and instalments will not be offered.
 For the definition of commencement, please refer to Town and Country Planning Act 1990 – Definition of Commencement (see ‘Internet Links’).

 - When all the relevant forms have been completed and returned, MVDC will issue a CIL Liability Notice.
 The notice sets out the charge due and details of the payment procedure.
 At this stage a charge will be placed upon the land.
 Once the CIL liability has been paid in full, the charge will be removed.

-If development has already commenced before you receive the notification from the Council, the appeal review will lapse and the original amount will become due for payment as set out in the original Demand Notice.
+If development has already commenced before you receive the notification from us, the appeal review will lapse and the original amount will become due for payment as set out in the original demand notice.

-If MVDC's decision is not satisfactory, a further appeal can be made through the Valuations Office Agency (see 'Internet Links').
+If our decision is not satisfactory, a further appeal can be made through the Valuations Office Agency.

-Further information about CIL can be located on the Planning Portal (See 'Internet Links').
+Further information about CIL can be located on the Planning Portal.